 - You were eligible for the seniors and pensioners tax offset and your rebate income exceeded $28,974

 - You were not eligible for the seniors and pensioners tax offset but had a total taxable income of over $20,542

-- You were not eligible for the seniors and pensioners tax offset in 2016-17 and you didn’t receive a payment listed at question 5 or 6 of your tax return, but...
+- You were not eligible for the seniors and pensioners tax offset, and you didn’t receive a payment listed at question 5 or 6 of your tax return, but...

 - Your taxable income exceeded $18,200 for the entire financial year or $416 if you were under the age of 16

 - You earned over $1 if you were a foreign resident